Looking for the best keyboard for your Mac? Here are the crème de la crème!

 The best Mac-centric mechanical keyboard

-Bottom line: Keychron's mechanical keyboards are Mac-centric and very affordable for mechanical keyboards.
-You can choose between white or RGB backlighting, and three different switch types.
-K2 is a compact 75% layout, while the K4 is a robust 96% layout with number pad — there are other models and layouts, but these two are the most popular.
+Bottom line: Keychron's mechanical keyboards are Mac-centric and very affordable compared to other options.
+You can choose between white or RGB backlighting and three different switch types.
+K2 is a compact 75% layout, while the K4 is a robust 96% layout with number pad.
+There are other models and layouts, but these two are the most popular.

 |Category